davutbayik/metacritic-games-sentiment-analysis/README.md

 # metacritic-games-sentiment-analysis
-Sentiment analysis to Metacritic games reviews using a fine-tuned and pre-trained BERT model
+Sentiment analysis to Metacritic games reviews using a fine-tuned and pre-trained BERT model and visualizations